 The Raman Spectrometer non-intrusively evaluates CAIS contents.
 The Raman Spectrometer, which fits inside a small carrying case, includes a:

-• Fiber-optic probe attached to a sample holder, which holds the material to be analyzed.
+- Fiber-optic probe attached to a sample holder, which holds the materiel to be analyzed.

-The resulting output is evaluated by the operator to determine which chemical agents or industrial chemicals are present, enabling environmentally safe treatment and disposal of the contents.
+The operator evaluates the resulting output to determine which chemical agents or industrial chemicals are present, enabling environmentally safe destruction and disposal of the contents.

 Fact Sheet: Raman Spectrometer.
 2024.